cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

 This file is my personal, condensed guide focusing on building MCP servers using the **high-level TypeScript SDK (`McpServer`)**.
 It's tailored for my workflow, emphasizing the recommended abstractions for faster development.

+This file is for LLM consumption whereas my other guides (like `mcp-server-development-guide.md`) are for human developers.

 Feed this file to your LLM when developing MCP servers with TypeScript.
 It contains the essential concepts and high-level examples.
-Low-level SDK details are omitted for brevity but can be found in the official documentation if needed.
+Low-level SDK details are omitted for brevity and to not confuse the coding agent, but can be found in the official documentation (or my mcp-server-development-guide.md) if needed.

 Instructions for using this file: Use this file as a reference for understanding the Model Context Protocol (MCP) and its high-level implementation in TypeScript.
 It includes key concepts, protocol standards, and best practices for building MCP servers using the `McpServer` class.